j-e-yosemite/j-e-yosemite.github.io/details.md

 ### Nature and history programs

-[Nature, history, and ranger-led programs](http://www.yosemitepark.com/nature-history-programs.aspx) are designed to teach you more about the natural history of this stiking place.
+To learn more about the natural history of this striking place, take one of the park's [nature, history, and ranger-led programs](http://www.yosemitepark.com/nature-history-programs.aspx).

 ### Other activities